karlkfi/ngindox/README.md

 npm install -g ngindox
 ```

-From docker: no install required
+From docker: no install required.
+See [karlkfi/ngindox on DockerHub](https://hub.docker.com/r/karlkfi/ngindox/).

 From source: